dimgeorgievv/dimgeorgievv.github.io/_pages/about.md

 ### Recent highlights
 ###### 2023:
+- ***December:*** Presented our work *"Accelerating Molecular Graph Neural Networks via Knowledge Distillation"* at NeurIPS 2023 in New Orleans.
 - ***November:*** Our work *"Accelerating Molecular Graph Neural Networks via Knowledge Distillation"* has been [accepted (oral)](https://logconference.org) to the Learning on Graphs (LoG) Conference 2023.
 - ***September:*** Our work *"Accelerating Molecular Graph Neural Networks via Knowledge Distillation"* has been [accepted](https://nips.cc/virtual/2023/poster/72565) to the Conference on Neural Information Processing Systems (NeurIPS) 2023.
 - ***July:*** Our work *"Accelerating Molecular Graph Neural Networks via Knowledge Distillation"* has been [accepted](https://syns-ml.github.io/2023/contributions/) to the Synergy of Scientific and Machine Learning Modeling workshop at the International Conference on Machine Learning (ICML) 2023.